fellstat/pnspop/docs/index.md

 Edit the variables in the header for your particular study needs and then the file can either be hosted on a web server or loaded locally on the system used for data collection.
 Note that all computations are done on the client side, so if the file is hosted on a webserver, no information (including identifiers) is transmitted to the server.

 <img src="./images/sie.png" style="width:800px !important;" />

+Any web server can host the html file.
+Two services that host html for free are [Tiiny host](https://tiiny.host/) and [Github Pages](https://pages.github.com/).

 ### Via Webform